 It is assumed that the DASH Access Client manages the playback of at most one CMAF track for each media type, namely one for video, one for audio and one for subtitles as defined in TS 26.511 [35].
-Playback of multiple CMAF tracks of the same media type is not excluded for 5GMS, but details is for further study.
+Playback of multiple CMAF tracks of the same media type is not excluded by the present document, but details are for further study.

-13.2.3 Methods
+13.2.3 Media Player methods

 13.2.3.1 General

-Based on the state model in clause 13.2.2, this clause introduces relevant procedures and API calls.
+Based on the state model in clause 13.2.2, this clause introduces relevant procedures and API calls exposed by the Media Player to the 5GMSd-Aware Application at reference point M7d and to the Media Session Handler at reference point M11d.

 Table 13.2.3.1-1 provides an overview over the methods defined for the DASH-based streaming API.
 Note that in implementations, additional methods may be supported.